PEP 725 – Specifying external dependencies in pyproject.toml

 - Provide a canonical place for package authors to record this dependency information.

-Packaging ecosystems like Linux distros, Conda, Homebrew, Spack, and Nix need
+Packaging ecosystems like Linux distros, conda, Homebrew, Spack, and Nix need

 full sets of dependencies for Python packages, and have tools like pyp2spec

-(Fedora), Grayskull (Conda), and dh_python (Debian) which attempt to
+(Fedora), Grayskull (conda), and dh_python (Debian) which attempt to

 automatically generate dependency metadata for their own package managers from the metadata in